raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Instantaneous

-Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see.
+Briefly surrounded by silvery mist, you teleport up to 9.0m to an unoccupied space that you can see.

 #### Modify Memory